The Last Storytellers: Tales from the Heart of Morocco: About the author

-Richard Hamilton has practised as a professional broadcast journalist, correspondent and contributing editor since 1998, working for the BBC News, BBC World Service and on-line.
+Richard Hamilton has practiced as a professional broadcast journalist, correspondent and contributing editor since 1998, working for the BBC News, BBC World Service and on-line.
 His work has taken him to Madagascar, Morocco and South Africa.

 Hamilton co-authored the Time Out Guide to Marrakech and has written throughout his career for various newspapers and magazines, including Condé Nast Traveler and The Times.

 Hamilton has an MA in African Studies from the School of Oriental and African Studies (SOAS).
 He lives in London, England and is married with two children.